 Falls Reserve Conservation Area is a 230 acre natural area along the Lower Maitland River corridor.
 The park has 181 spacious campsites in 3 main campground areas offering both serviced or non-serviced sites.
 Our campsites accommodate RVs, camper trailers or tents.
 Camping facilities include washrooms with showers, safe drinking water, firewood and a dumping station.
-Campsites are available with 15 or 30 amp service in sunny or shaded sites.
+Campsites are available with 30 or 50 amp service in sunny or shaded sites.
 For those who want to hear only the woods and wildlife, radio-free sites are available by reservation.
-Group camping sites are also available (reservations required).
+Two Group Camp sites are also available (reservations required).

-Seasonal Camping – we offer season-long camping on spacious lots with either 15 amp or 30 amp electrical service and water hookup.
+Seasonal Camping – we offer season-long camping on spacious lots with 30 amp electrical service and water hookup.
 There are a limited number of lots available for seasonal camping.
 Please contact us to check on availability.
 You can reach us at 519-524-6429 or email firstname.lastname@example.org.

 Maple Campground – features both seasonal and overnight camping situated in a mature deciduous forest area.
-The Maple Campground offers water and 15 amp electrical hookups on mowed grass sites.
-Maple Campground also offers non-serviced camping on natural deciduous forest ground.
+The Maple Campground offers water and 30-amp electrical hookups on mowed grass sites.
+Maple Campground also offers four sites with 50-amp electrical hookups.
 The Maple Campground gets its name from the Sugar Maple trees that dominate the mixed deciduous forest in this section of the Conservation Area.

 Cedar Campground – offers non-serviced camping on mowed grass sites divided by spruce tree buffers.
 Why not call it the Spruce Campground?
-Well, Cedar Campground suits the area best as numerous old-growth Eastern White Cedar trees cling to the limestone cliffs along the nearby Maitland River.
-Some of these cedars are over 150 years old, but still only a metre tall.
+The name refers to the numerous old-growth Eastern White Cedar trees that cling to the limestone cliffs along the nearby Maitland River.
+Some of these cedar trees are over 150 years old, but are still only one-metre tall.

-Sycamore Campground – offers both seasonal and overnight camping with water and both 15 amp and 30 amp electrical hookup on mowed grass sites.
+Sycamore Campground – offers both seasonal and overnight camping with water and 30 amp electrical hookup on mowed grass sites.
+Four large pull-through sites have recently been created in this campground.
 Sycamore Campground derives its name from the tall mature Sycamore trees growing along the Maitland River adjacent to this campground.
 The Sycamore tree is just one of several plant species associated with the Carolinian Forest Region found at Falls Reserve.
 Although Falls Reserve is located well north of the Carolinian Forest Region, these species are able to survive in the deep valley of the Lower Maitland River.

 Campground Facilities – include well-maintained clean washrooms with showers, safe drinking water, one picnic table per site, on-site fire pit, access to the park trails, Falls and river swimming area.
 Our courteous staff are available to provide assistance if needed and can be reached by contacting the park office at 519-524-6429 or by flagging us down when we drive by your campsite.